Fifteen ways to help your child be successful in school as they grow throughout their elementary school years.

 - Let your child know that education is important.
 Support your child by encouraging him or her to work hard at school and ask questions if they are unsure.
 Your teacher is there to help your child.

 - Celebrate your child’s strengths and work on things that may be challenging.
-Teach your child that perseverance will help them succeed.
+Keep expectations realistic and teach your child that perseverance will help them succeed.